 - .int (international)

-In the above example of the URL (http://www.domainname.tld), http refers to the mode of transfer of data and www says it relates to World Wide Web.
+In the above example of the URL (http://www.domainname.tld), http refers to the mode of transfer of data, and www says it relates to the World Wide Web.
 Anything between www and TLD is the domain name of a website.

 When you buy a domain, you get to purchase a name that goes with different TLDs.
 You can choose .com, .net, .us or other TLDs – provided it is not taken already by someone else.
 Simply buying a website will not help as people cannot reach it until it has an address.
 For any domain you purchase, you can create any number of sub-domains and use it for websites and other purposes.
 For each domain and sub-domain you create, you need to specify the address of servers that contain the content of your website.
 If the domain or sub-domain refers to some device (for example, a network printer), you need to specify the address of that device.

 All the domains and sub-domains on the Internet have an address attached.
 We call them the IP address: Internet Protocol address or in other words, an address that works with the Internet.
 You can access a domain/sub-domain only if you know the IP address of servers containing its content.

 You know that there are unlimited websites on the Internet.
 Again, each website can have its own many sub-domains.
 Remembering the IP addresses of these websites is simply not possible.
 This is why you get to enter the domain name in your own language (using the URL format – also called alias in technical terms).
 There is a system at work that resolves the domain names so that you can connect to the website you mentioned in the URL.
 This system helps you in finding the IP address of the domain names you entered in your browser so that the browser can connect to the website.
 This system is called the Domain Name System or DNS for short.

 Domain Name System, or DNS as it is popularly known, is a distributed database that contains the mapping of domain names to their IP addresses.